 Restricted deposits and funded reserves are measured at fair value and are a portion of the investment portfolio allocable to these purposes on the consolidated statements of financial position.
-The reserves include the Maryland Department of Aging Operating Reserve, other escrow accounts required under the low-income housing guidelines, and the Obligated Group's statutory liquid reserves.
-The Continuing Care Provider Registration and Disclosure Act in Pennsylvania requires a working capital reserve equivalent to the greater of the total debt service payments due during the next 12 months on account of any loan or long-term financing, or 10 percent of the projected annual operating expenses of the Corporation exclusive of depreciation.
+The reserves include the Maryland Department of Aging Operating Reserve which is equal to 15% of the most recent year's operating expenses (increasing to 25% in 2023), other escrow accounts required under the low-income housing guidelines and the Obligated Group's statutory liquid reserves.
+The Continuing Care Provider Registration and Disclosure Act in Pennsylvania requires a working capital reserve equivalent to the greater of the total debt service payments due during the next 12 months on account of any loan or long-term financing or 10% of the projected annual operating expenses of the Corporation exclusive of depreciation.
 The reserve is computed on only the proportional share of financing or operating expenses that are applicable to residence and care agreements.
-The Corporation met the reserve requirements at December 31, 2021 and 2020.
+The Corporation met the reserve requirements at December 31, 2022 and 2021.